 Any kind of grain, quinoa cooked in beetroot or carrot juice is a particular favourite.

 3 Iced coffee.
 We don’t know about you but even on a hot day we still need our caffeine fix!
-If you have an espresso machine then great, make yourself a double; if not then make yourself a really small, really strong instant shot (if you have sugar, add when it is hot).
-Pour it over a glass of ice, top up with milk and have a quick stir.
-Delicious without the coffee chain price tag.
+If you have an espresso machine then great, make yourself a double; if not then make yourself a really small, really strong instant shot (if you want sugar, add when it is hot).
+Pour it over a glass of ice, top up with milk (oat milk is our fave) and have a quick stir.
+Quick, delicious and without the coffee chain price tag.

 4 Eat plenty of food high in water, such and watermelon, strawberries and cucumber, as these all help to regulate your core body temperature.
 Avoid anything spicy or high in saturated fat such as fried food as these can contribute to raising your temperature even higher.